achiilles-deyeni/capstone-project/README.md

 ## 🚀 Deployment

-1. Deploy frontend to Vercel or Netlify.
+1. Deploy frontend to Netlify.
-2. Deploy backend to Render or Railway.
+2. Deploy backend to Render.
 3. Update frontend API base URL to point to the deployed FastAPI backend.

 ---